justina-peciulyte/bigdata_assignment_2/README.md

 | --chunksize | Number of rows per chunk for processing (*default: 50000*).           |
 | --workers   | Number of worker processes to use (*default: 4, sequential mode: 1*). |

-### Expected Output

-The tool prints a compact summary of the analyzed file, as well as saves vessel anomaly results to a CSV if output file is specified.

 ### Run Instructions

 1. Download the image: